lvoytek/ubuntu-maintainers-handbook/MergeProposalReview.md

   - [ ] Patches match those proposed/committed upstream
   - [ ] Patches correctly included in Debian/patches/series
   - [ ] Patches have correct DEP-3 metadata
+  - [ ] Patches follow our style choices
   - [ ] New code not from upstream was forwarded or marked as Ubuntu-only

 * Git/maintenance: